How is kombucha made?

 Kombucha is made through adding a symbiotic culture of bacteria and yeast (otherwise known as a SCOBY) to tea, raw cane sugar and filtered water.
 The combination of these elements triggers the fermentation process, metabolising the sugars into a unique range of health-giving enzymes, probiotics and antioxidants.

 is kombucha good for me and why?

 Yes!
-Kombucha contains an assortment of antioxidants, probiotics and detoxifying acids.
+Kombucha's fermentation process creates an assortment of naturally occurring antioxidants, probiotics and detoxifying acids.
 The probiotics found in kombucha are essential not only to digestion but to general health and wellbeing, by helping to restore and maintain balance in the body's internal ecosystem.

 Kombucha doesn't cure specific ailments, rather it gives the whole body the opportunity to return to balance, promoting overall well-being.
 Its benefits include:

 1) Supports digestive function: Kombucha helps heal and balance gastric and digestive functions, which in turn enhances nutrient absorption and assimilation as well as repopulating the gut with healthy bacteria (probiotics) that aids elimination.